g-s-c-code/FileConcatenator/README.md

 ## Overview

 **FileConcatenator** is a utility designed to streamline the process of concatenating multiple code or text files into a single output.
-This tool is meant to help developers to quickly gather code from various files for analysis, review, or input into large language models like GPT.
-While the primary use case is to gather and concatenate code files efficiently, the application is versatile and can be tailored to handle a wide range of file types and scenarios.
+This tool is meant to help developers to quickly gather code from various files.

 ## Preview
 <img src="https://raw.githubusercontent.com/g-s-c-code/FileConcatenator/master/fileconcatenator.png" />